Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Meeting the Individual Mandate

-Medicare can help those with certain forms of Medicare do not need to do anything else.
+Those with certain forms of Medicare do not need to do anything else.
 They have qualified health insurance and do not need to pay the penalty.
 Part B Medical Insurance is the outpatient services part of Medicare.
-Standing alone it does not satisfy the requirement for minimum essential coverage.
+Standing alone, it does not satisfy the requirement for minimum essential coverage.

 Medicare Satisfies the Mandate

 The below-listed Parts and combinations of Medicare meet the Individual Mandate requirements for essential benefits and essential coverage.
 These qualified health plans have the essential health benefits, minimum value, and extensive coverage required by the Affordable Care Act.